Slow Mixing of Glauber Dynamics for the Six-Vertex Model in the Ordered Phases: Introduction

-In the antiferroelectric phase, the Boltzmann weights satisfy $a + b < c$ so type-$c$ vertices are preferred.
+In the antiferroelectric phase, on the other hand, the weights satisfy $a + b < c$, so {type-$c$} vertices are preferred.
 It follows that there are two (arrow-reversal) symmetric ground states of maximum probability containing only type-$c$ vertices.
 To move between configurations that agree predominantly with different ground states, the Markov chain must pass through configurations with a large number of type-$a$ or type-$b$ vertices.
-Using the idea of \emph{fault lines} introduced in \cite{ran-top}, we use self-avoiding walks to characterize such configurations and construct a cut set with exponentially small probability mass that separates the ground states.
-Liu~\cite{liu} follows this Peierls argument approach and bounds the weight of the cut by separately considering the minimum energy gain of the corresponding inverse map and the number of preimages (i.e., the entropy).
-Instead, we directly bound the free energy (rather than as a product of the upper bounds for the energy and entropy terms) and are able to show slow mixing for a much larger region of the phase diagram.
-Our key observation for accurately bounding the free energy is that when a fault lines changes direction, the vertices along it switch from type-$a$ to type-$b$ or vice versa.
-Therefore, we introduce the notion of \emph{weighted non-backtracking walks} and solve their multivariate generating function by diagonalizing a system of linear recurrences to exactly account for disparities between the weights of $a$ and $b$ along fault lines.
+Using the idea of \emph{fault lines} introduced in \cite{ran-top}, we use \emph{weighted non-backtracking walks} to characterize such configurations and construct a cut set with exponentially small probability mass that separates the ground states.